Mark Grisanti: 2008 State Senate campaign

 Grisanti was defeated in the 2008 Democratic primary for the 60th Senate District, losing heavily to Antoine Thompson, 72 to 28 percent; Thompson went on to win the Senate seat in the state's 2008 general election.

 2010 State Senate campaign

-Grisanti stood for election to the State Senate again in the 2010 state senate elections; this time, he ran as a Republican.
+Grisanti stood for election to the State Senate again in the 2010 election; this time, he ran as a Republican.
 During his campaign, Grisanti declared himself to be "unalterably opposed" to same-sex marriage.

 Grisanti defeated incumbent Senator Antoine Thompson by 525 votes.
 His victory, which was initially challenged, was considered an upset.
 Grisanti's victory helped the GOP obtain regain the Senate majority by a slender 32-30 margin.

 As of 2011, the 60th Senate District was the most Democratic-leaning of the all Republican-held Senate seats, with 104,000 registered Democrats and 22,000 registered Republicans.
 Although Grisanti was a registered Democrat during the race, he received a waiver to run on the Republican line.
-After his victory, he agreed to caucus with Senate Republicans and switched his party registration to Republican.
+Following Election Day, he agreed to caucus with Senate Republicans and to switch his party registration to Republican.